Ronald545/dotfiles/README.md

 Nordic

 ## Misc
-- maim and xclip to produce screenshots that are saved in the clipboard
+- maim and xclip to produce screenshots that are saved in the clipboard / flameshot
 - xbacklight for brightness control
 - nitrogen to set background